Professional Triathletes Organisation: PTO Tour Events

 In December 2021, the PTO announced the PTO Tour, a new series of professional and age-group triathlon events emulating the majors in golf and the masters in tennis.
 The PTO Tour pro events would begin in 2022 including the PTO Canadian Open (23-24 July), Collins Cup (20-21 August) and PTO US Open (17-18 September).
-For professionals, each event is held over the 100 km distance (2 km swim, 80 km bike and 18 km run) while amateur athletes can choose from the 100 km distance or a 25 km distance (500m swim, 20km bike, 4.5km run).
+For professionals, each event is held over the 100 km distance (2 km swim, 80 km bike and 18 km run) while amateur athletes can choose from the 100 km distance or a 25 km distance (500m swim, 20 km bike, 4.5 km run).

 The 2022 PTO Canadian Open's venue was Edmonton, the capital of Alberta, Canada.
 The race featured a $1,000,000 professional prize purse and was broadcast in over 200 countries.
 The podiums for the inaugural event included Ashleigh Gentle, Paula Findlay and Chelsea Sodaro in the women's race and Gustav Iden, Kristian Blummenfelt and Aaron Royle in the men's race.

-The 2022 Collins Cup's venue is the x-bionic sphere in Šamorín, Slovakia and features a $1,500,000 professional prize purse.

-The PTO US Open's venue is in Irving, near Dallas in Texas and features a $1,000,000 professional prize purse.
+The 2022 Collins Cup's venue was the x-bionic sphere in Šamorín, Slovakia and featured a $1,500,000 professional prize purse.
+The PTO US Open's venue was in Irving, near Dallas in Texas and featured a $1,000,000 professional prize purse.

-For 2023, the PTO intends to increase the PTO Tour to five events, adding the PTO European Open and PTO Asian Open.
+In 2023, the PTO did not hold another Collins Cup event, but expanded its PTO Tour Series to three races, each with a $500,000 prize purse.
+The PTO European Open, held in Ibiza on 6 May 2023, was won by Anne Haug and Max Neumann.
+The PTO US Open, held in Milwaukee on 4-5 August 2023 was won by Taylor Knibb and was the final professional victory for Jan Frodeno.
+The PTO Asian Open, held in Singapore on 19-20 August 2023, was won by Ashleigh Gentle and Kristian Blummenfelt.